 Yes.
 If you qualify for a premium tax credit, you may also qualify for a cost-sharing reduction that would help you pay for such out-of-pocket expenses as deductibles and copays.
 You must enroll in a Silver-level plan to get this assistance.

 Vermont Health Connect plans are organized into five categories:

 Vermont Health Connect’s Plan Comparison Tool helps you estimate and compare costs and benefits of plans.
 It also gives you an estimate of your eligibility for financial assistance.

-If you already have coverage through your employer, you can switch to Vermont Health Connect, but you probably won’t qualify for financial help unless you can prove your employer’s insurance is inadequate or unaffordable.
+If you already have coverage through your employer, you can switch to a marketplace plan, but you probably won’t qualify for the federal financial help unless you can prove your employer’s insurance is inadequate or unaffordable.
 In 2022, premiums would need to be more than 9.12 percent of your household income for individual coverage to be unaffordable.

 Visit Vermont Health Connect's American Rescue Plan Act FAQs for a full breakdown of what different categories of Vermonters can do.

 Probably not, if you stay with the same insurance provider.
 Blue Cross and Blue Shield of Vermont offers the same network of providers across its tiers of coverage and for both its on- and off-marketplace plans.
 MVP Health Care — the only other insurer in Vermont offering marketplace plans — does the same.